scred47/pleezer/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of **pleezer** seriously.
-If you discover a security vulnerability within **pleezer**, please disclose it to us privately to avoid public exposure of the vulnerability until it's fixed.
+If you discover a security vulnerability, please follow these steps:

-To report security vulnerabilities, please do not use GitHub issues or discussions.
-Instead, contact the author directly via email.
-The email address can be found in the [Contacting the Author](README.md#contacting-the-author) section of the README.md file.
+1. **Do not** report security vulnerabilities through public GitHub issues or discussions
+2. Contact the author directly via email (see [Contacting the Author](https://github.com/roderickvd/pleezer/blob/main/README.md#contacting-the-author))

-When reporting a vulnerability, please provide detailed steps to reproduce the issue.
-This will help us understand the problem and fix it more quickly.
+3. Include detailed steps to reproduce the vulnerability

-**Response Process**:
+4. Wait for acknowledgment before any public disclosure

+### What to Expect

-- **Acknowledgment**: We will acknowledge receipt of your report as soon as possible, typically within a few days to a few weeks, but please be aware that response times may vary.
+- **Acknowledgment**: We aim to acknowledge reports within a few days to a few weeks
+- **Updates**: We will keep you informed of our progress
-- **Investigation**: We will investigate the report thoroughly and impartially.
+- **Disclosure**: We will coordinate the public disclosure with you after the fix is released
-- **Confidentiality**: We will maintain confidentiality to the extent possible, sharing information only with those who need to know.
-- **Resolution**: We will communicate the outcome of the investigation to the reporter and take appropriate action based on the findings.

-We will also notify you when the issue is resolved and acknowledge your contribution in the release notes unless you choose to opt-out.
+- **Credit**: We will acknowledge your contribution in the release notes (unless you prefer not to be credited)

+## Security Practices

+### For Users

+- Keep your `secrets.toml` file secure and private
+- Update to the latest version of **pleezer** regularly
+- Use strong, unique passwords for your Deezer account
+- Avoid sharing sensitive information in public forums

+### For Contributors

+We maintain security through:
+- Weekly dependency scans via [GitHub Dependabot](https://github.com/roderickvd/pleezer/security/dependabot)
+- Mandatory code reviews for all changes
+- Security-focused testing and review processes

 ## Security Updates

-When a security vulnerability is discovered and fixed, we will release a new version of **pleezer** as soon as possible.
-We will also provide a description of the vulnerability, its potential impact, and the steps taken to fix it in the release notes.

-We strongly recommend users regularly check for updates and always use the latest version of **pleezer**.
+When we fix a security vulnerability:
+1. We release an update as quickly as possible
+2. We document the fix in the release notes
+3. We notify affected users if necessary

 ## Responsible Disclosure

-We kindly ask that you give us a reasonable amount of time to fix the issue before you publish it.
-This helps to ensure that the vulnerability does not put other users at risk.

-## Security Practices

-As a user, it's important to follow good security practices when using **pleezer**.
-This includes:

-- Keeping your `secrets.toml` file secure and private.
-- Regularly updating **pleezer** to the latest version.
-- Using strong, unique passwords for your accounts.
-- Avoiding sharing sensitive information in public forums.

-## Security Tools and Practices

-We use the following tools and practices to ensure the security of the **pleezer** project:

-- **GitHub Dependabot**: We use [GitHub Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically) for weekly automated security scans to identify and fix vulnerabilities in our dependencies.
-- **Code Reviews**: All code changes are reviewed by maintainers to ensure they meet security standards.

-## Community Involvement

-We encourage community involvement in our security practices.
-If you have suggestions for improving the security of **pleezer**, please let us know through [GitHub Discussions](https://github.com/roderickvd/pleezer/discussions) or by contacting the author directly.

-## Legal Considerations

-By reporting a vulnerability, you agree to give us a reasonable amount of time to fix the issue before you publish it.
-This helps to ensure that the vulnerability does not put other users at risk.

-Remember, your security is also our priority.
-We appreciate your cooperation and understanding.
+We kindly request:
+1. Private disclosure of vulnerabilities
+2. Reasonable time to investigate and fix issues
+3. Coordination on public disclosure timing

+Your help in keeping **pleezer** users secure is greatly appreciated.

+## Questions or Suggestions?

+For general security suggestions, use [GitHub Discussions](https://github.com/roderickvd/pleezer/discussions).
+For sensitive security matters, contact the author directly.